 Arne was the Chief Engineer, Hydraulic Structures, Commonwealth Department of Housing & Construction in Canberra.
+In that role Arne was the Chief Engineer, Hydraulic Structures, Commonwealth Department of Housing & Construction in Canberra.
 In that role he was the design engineer for Googong Dam.
 He saw the town safely through the 100 year flood of 1976, when the partly built Googong Dam overflowed.
 He was also involved in design work on Scrivener Dam, Bendora, Blowering and Corin Dams as well as mine waste rehabilitation at Captains Flat to stop toxic minerals leaching into Molonglo River.
-He was awarded the Queen's Silver Jubilee Medal in 1977.
+He was awarded the Queen's Silver Jubilee Medal 1977.
 Arne was originally from the village of Winaem, province of Fryslan (Friesland) in the Netherlands.
 He was a resident of Queanbeyan from 1958 until his death at the age of 92.
 He planted the first olive trees in Queanbeyan and was a keen woodcarver, artist, gardener and producer of wine, olives, jams, preserves and cakes.
 Source: Community Nominations for New Street Names (Ref: SF080380; Author Thompson), 12/6/13.